hashicorp/vault/website/source/docs/secrets/cubbyhole/index.html.md

 will return the original value; `-format` and `-field` can be set like with `vault read`.

+If the original response is an authentication response containing a token, the token's accessor will be made available to the caller.
+This allows a privileged caller to generate tokens for clients and be able to manage the tokens' lifecycle while not being exposed to the actual client token IDs.

 ## Quick Start

 The `cubbyhole` backend allows for writing keys with arbitrary values.